vishwakarma09/ChatScript/WIKI/ChatScript-Debugging-Manual.md

-:overlap   - Direct members of set x that are also in set y somehow :up        - Display concept structure above a word :word      - Display information about given word
+:overlap   - Direct members of set x that are also in set y somehow :up        - Display concept structure above a word :word      - Display information about given word :dualupper - Display words that have multiple upper-case forms

 ---- System Control commands -
 :build   - Compile a script - filename {nospell,outputspell,reset}